ethereum/EIPs/EIPS/eip-###.md

 /// Note: the ERC-165 identifier for this interface is 0x12feabc7. interface TimeProofNonFungibleToken {
     /// @dev This emits when the tokenURI of tokenId has been updated.
-    /// And also the tokenUriUpdateTimestamp will been set to the current time: block.timestamp. event UpdateURI(uint256 indexed tokenId, string tokenURI);
+    /// And also the tokenUriUpdateTimestamp MUST been set to the blocktimestamp: block.timestamp. event UpdateURI(uint256 indexed tokenId, string tokenURI);
     /// @dev This emits when the description of tokenId has been updated.
-    /// And also the descriptionUpdateTimestamp will been set to the current time: block.timestamp. event UpdateDescription(uint256 indexed tokenId, string description);
+    /// And also the descriptionUpdateTimestamp MUST been set to the blocktimestamp: block.timestamp. event UpdateDescription(uint256 indexed tokenId, string description);
     /// @dev This emits when the hashProof of tokenId has been updated.
-    /// And also the hashedProofUpdateTimestamp will been set to the current time: block.timestamp. event UpdateHashProof(uint256 indexed tokenId, bytes32 hashedProof);
+    /// And also the hashedProofUpdateTimestamp MUST been set to the blocktimestamp: block.timestamp. event UpdateHashProof(uint256 indexed tokenId, bytes32 hashedProof);

     /**
      * @notice Mint basic tpNFT without description and hashedProof to the caller.
-     * During mint, the createTimestamp of tpNFT will also be set.
+     * During mint, the createTimestamp of tpNFT MUST be updated to the current block timestamp.
      * @dev NFTs assigned to the zero address are considered invalid,
      * and this function throws for queries about the zero address.
      * @param tokenURI the URI you want to set for tpNFT.